JCSpen/MLBasics/README.md

 # MLBasics
-Small python projects that touches the foundations of machine learning
+Small python project that touches the foundations of machine learning.

+Note that this work was inspired by: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/